Political Statements, Black Dresses, And Surprise Wins: What To Expect At The Golden Globes This Sunday

 In anything resembling a normal year, we would have all been talking about Warren Beatty and Jane Fonda accidentally announcing the wrong film as Best Picture winner at last year’s Oscars for at least several months.
 Instead, it was a two-day story that many of us occasionally recalled later on, like an acid flashback or something that took place in a fever dream. (“Wait, did that really happen?”)
 The first major hint at what might win Best Picture at this year’s Oscars will be whatever takes top honors at the Golden Globes.
 (Even though there is no overlap between voting members of the Hollywood Foreign Press Association, which hands out the Globes, and the Academy of Motion Pictures Arts and Sciences, which decides the Oscars, the Globes have generally been a good indicator of the way the wind is blowing.)

-Best Motion Picture – Drama will likely come down to Call Me By Your Name and The Post, while Best Musical or Comedy will probably be between Get Out and Lady Bird.
+Best Motion Picture–Drama will likely come down to Call Me By Your Name and The Post, while Best Musical or Comedy will probably be between Get Out and Lady Bird.
 These movies don’t exist in a vacuum, though, and some of the voters deciding between them will be hyperconscious of what they’re “saying” with their vote, and who they’re saying it to and about.

 As a tweet by prominent film writer Mark Harris suggests, those voting on this year’s awards might not take Get Out seriously enough as a contender to give it Best Picture and might consider Call Me By Your Name too similar to last year’s Oscar-winning Moonlight, which was also a gay coming-of-age movie.
-Never mind that Get Out has the distinction of ecstatic critical consensus, seismic cultural impact, shockingly big box office, and a timely commentary on race relations–it could be too “weird” (read: ground breakingly good) for the Academy.
+Never mind that Get Out has the distinction of ecstatic critical consensus, seismic cultural impact, shockingly big box office results, and a timely commentary on race relations–it could be too “weird” (read: groundbreaking and brilliant) for the Academy.
 Also disregard the fact that Call Me Your Name is different in almost every way from Moonlight except for the fact that both feature gay characters, the HFPA (and the Academy) might be too busy patting themselves on the back for Moonlight to expand their horizons a second year in a row.
-After all, giving Speilberg’s The Post Best Picture makes a different kind of subversive statement: the need to hold the current administration to account.
+After all, giving Speilberg’s The Post Best Picture makes a different kind of subversive statement: the need to hold the current administration accountable.
 It’s the kind of statement the Academy, at least, is far more comfortable making.

 By no means is the HFPA a progressive organization, but it has been known to be less resistant to the changing times than the AMPAS.
 In 2006, for instance, it recognized Brokeback Mountain as Best Picture in its category, while the Academy Awards (shockingly) went with Crash.
 (A moment of silence for Crash being a Best Picture winner, please.)
-So even though the HFPA crowned La La Land last year, sometimes the more risky, compelling choice happens at the Golden Globes.
+So even though the HFPA crowned La La Land last year, sometimes the riskier, more compelling choice happens at the Golden Globes.